LeWolfYT/DWidgets/README.md

 # DWidgets - The simple widgets app made with Python
 #### (Github copilot helped a lot.)

-DWidgets has simple desktop widgets that can help you in day-to-day tasks like checking the weather.
+DWidgets has simple desktop widgets that can help you in day-to-day tasks like checking the temperature.
 Planned widgets:
-  Weather (Updated thermometer)
+  - Weather (Updated thermometer)
-  Calendar
+  - Calendar
-  Notepad
+  - Notepad

 Current widgets:
   - Clock